FlorentBerthet/google-homepage/README.md

 # google-homepage

-## Practicing GitHub
+## Practicing html, CSS and GitHub

-This is a clone of the Google homepage with a working search bar.
+Clone of the Google homepage with a working search bar.